briandunn/flatware/README.md

 ## How it works

 Flatware relies on a message passing system to enable concurrency.
-The main process declares a worker for each cpu in the computer.
-Each worker forks from the main process and is then assigned a portion of the test suite.
-As the worker runs the test suite it sends progress messages to the main process.
-These messages are collected and when the last worker is finished the main process provides a report on the collected progress messages.
+The main process forks a worker for each cpu in the computer.
+These workers are each given a chunk of the tests to run.
+The workers report back to the main process about their progress.
+The main process prints those progress messages.
+When the last worker is finished the main process prints the results.

 ## Resources